96th Street station (IRT Broadway–Seventh Avenue Line): Station layout

 96th Street contains four tracks and two island platforms that allow for cross-platform interchanges between local and express trains heading in the same direction.
 Express trains run on the innermost two tracks, while local trains run on the outer pair.
 The local tracks are used by the 1 train at all times and by the 2 train during the night; the express tracks are used by the 2 train during daytime hours and by the 3 train at all times.
 The next stop to the north is 103rd Street for trains and for trains.
 The next stop to the south is 86th Street for local trains and 72nd Street for express trains.
 When the subway opened, the next local stop to the south was 91st Street; that station closed in the mid-20th century.

 The 96th Street station is fully wheelchair-accessible, with elevators connecting the street and platforms.
 As a result of the 1958–1959 platform extension, the platforms are 520 ft long.
 During normal service, southbound local trains use track B1 and southbound express trains use track B2.
 Northbound express trains use track B3 and northbound local trains use track B4.
-These track designations are not posted in the station, but are used in the chaining of each individual track, used to measure distance by train crews on the subway.
+These track designations are not posted in the station, but are used in the chaining of each track, used to measure distance by train crews on the subway.